ShihaoSW/HyperGraphEmbed/README.md

 **Reproducibility guide**:

-- To reproduce Figures 2 and 3, first run `Theta_result.R` with seeds 1, ..., 100 and save the results.
+- To reproduce Figures 2 and 3 in the paper, first run `Theta_result.R` with seeds 1, ..., 100 and save the results.
 Then aggregate the results using `evaluate_Theta.R`.

-- To reproduce Figures 4 and 5, first run `coverage_result.R` with seeds 1, ..., 1000 and save the results.
+- To reproduce Figures 4 and 5 in the paper, first run `coverage_result.R` with seeds 1, ..., 1000 and save the results.
 Then aggregate the results using `evaluate_coverage.R`.

-- To reproduce the results in the co-citation hypergraph analysis, run `./cocitation_network/learn_the_embeddings.R` to generate the embeddings and use `./cocitation_network/learn_the_crs.R` to produce the plots.
+- To reproduce the results in the co-citation hypergraph analysis in the paper, run `./cocitation_network/learn_the_embeddings.R` to generate the embeddings and use `./cocitation_network/learn_the_crs.R` to produce the plots.

 **Author embedding plot from the co-citation hypergraph**: